ilovepixelart/ts-migrate-mongoose/README.md

 - Currently, the `-d` or `--uri` must include the database to use for migrations in the uri.
 - Example: `-d mongodb://localhost:27017/development`
-- If you don't want to pass it in every time feel free to use `migrate.ts` or `migrate.json` config file or an environment variable
+- If you don't want to pass it every time feel free to use `migrate.ts` or `migrate.json` config file or an environment variable
 - Feel Free to check out the `/examples` folder in the project to get a better idea of usage in Programmatic and CLI mode

 ## Check my other projects